groupdocs/docs-cloud-common/content/viewer/getting-started/licensing.md

 # Apply App SID and App Key #

-For details on how to get App Key and App SID please check [doc:gdtotalcloud.getting-started.ui-topics.create-new-app-and-get-app-key-and-sid.WebHome).
+For details on how to get App Key and App SID please check [create-new-app-and-get-app-key-and-sid]({{< ref "total/getting-started/ui-topics/create-new-app-and-get-app-key-and-sid.md" >}}).

 # Free Plan #